Best Time to Visit Alaska: Month by Month Breakdown

 Visiting Alaska in December offers all kinds of natural beauties.

-December is a dark time to be in Alaska, but if you’re after a truly winter escape and a guaranteed white Christmas, then this would make for an unusual getaway.
+December is a dark time to be in Alaska, but if you’re after a true winter escape and a guaranteed white Christmas, then this would make for an unusual getaway.

 Be prepared to be cold, but also be prepared for unique winter experiences.
 Stick to the south for better weather, and because you’ll have a high chance of seeing the Northern Lights too, rather than needing to venture too far north.